sigmf/SigMF/sigmf-spec.md

 The annotation object contains a single ordered JSON array.
 The array contains JSON objects, called `annotation segments`, composed of name/value pairs.
-The name/value pairs in capture segments describe the parameters of the signal capture.
+The name/value pairs in annotation segments are used to describe anything regarding the signal data not part of the `capture` and `global` objects.

 Each annotation segment must contain a `core:sample_start` name/value pair, which indicates the first index at which the rest of the segment's name/value